bndynet/bndynet/_posts/2023-02-10-jenkins-startup-script-to-set-the-system-properties.md

 **Step 5:**

-Check the logs after Jenkins restart: Manage Jenkins → System LogYou can see while server is starting, its executing the startup-properties.groovy script which is inside init.groovy.d directory.
+Check the logs after Jenkins restart: Manage Jenkins → System Log.
+You can see while server is starting, its executing the startup-properties.groovy script which is inside init.groovy.d directory.

 ![](https://miro.medium.com/max/1400/1*kjzZCxTixWCYsQbIcfRkzA.png)